stefanache/SheetJS/README.md

    The effect will be that you can see the tabellar data under this button.
 Enjoy!<br/>

 Note: If your choice is to work locally,after point (a) then need only run(by clicking it)this test1.bat file.<br/>
-Automatically the site will be accessing into your Chrome Browser(automatic point b)!
+Automatically the site will be accessing(automatic point b) into your Chrome Browser!